slatedocs/slate/source/index.md

 # Introduction

 Sense360 allows you to quickly build functions around actions that your users take in the physical world.
 You can build triggers based on where a user is, what they are doing, or what is happening around them. **You can do all this in the background, even if your app is closed.** Adding these real-world triggers to your app can take months if you try to achieve high accuracy, low battery drain, and maximum user privacy.
-We try to make this experience as quick and painless as possible.
+We make the process quick and painless.

+Eventually, we aim to have a trigger for any action a user can take, whether it be "running", "driving", "waking up", "eating", "watching tv", "playing basketball", "watching basketball", etc.

-**Sign up for a developer key** by clicking the green link on the left and feel free to provide any feedback that would make this toolset more useful for you.
-We want to make your life easier!
+**Sign up for a developer key** by clicking the green link on the left.

+Have fun creating!

 # API Components